monika0603/MLE10-Capstone-Project/README.md

     - Duplicate submission of a claim for the same service.
     - Charging for a more complex or expensive than was actually provided.

-In addition, there can be unintentional mistakes that results in erroneous charges.
+In addition, there can be unintentional mistakes that result in erroneous charges.

 **Data**
 The dataset for the capstone project was obtained from Kaggle.